jlpell/pymorton/README.md

 ========
 ###v0.1

-A simple cli interface to morton.py library functions.
+A simple cli interface for generating  morton codes via the shell.
 Prototype code distributed under the MIT License.

 ##Installation

 1) Clone with git or untar the package to a local folder of your choosing.
-2) Create a symlink from the package's pymorton to ~/.local/bin or a different folder that exists in your path.
+2) Create a symlink from the package's pymorton to ~/.local/bin
+   or a different folder that exists in your path.

 ##Usage: